iosiro/smart-contract-workshop-challenges/README.md

 # Challenges

 The challenge contracts can all be found in the `contracts` directory.
-A suggestion is to try complete them from easy to difficult, implying the following order:
+Try them from easiest to hardest, in the following order:

 * `Telephone.sol`: How could `msg.sender` potentially change over the course of a transaction?
 * `CoinFlip.sol`: A game of chance on the inherently deterministic blockchain.
 Smart.